What are the responsibilities and job description for the Nurse Consultant/Inspector position at Commonwealth of Kentucky?

 - Ability to be flexible with work schedules, work assignments, and overtime needs.

-- A Registered Nurse with a current, active Kentucky nursing license and at least 4 years of experience working in the healthcare field.
+- A Registered Nurse with a current, active Kentucky nursing license and experience working in the healthcare field.

 - Excellent writing and speaking skills.